 The whole Community takes part in outreach; residents from our houses, ex-residents living outside Community, as well as part and full-time volunteer workers.

-At our Community House we provide accommodation for people who would otherwise be on the streets.
+At our Community House we provide some accommodation for people who would otherwise be on the streets though space here is very limited and we aren't able to help with emergency accomodation.
 The residents are included in as much decision making as possible and are fully involved in organising and running the house.

 Taking people from the streets and placing them in more permanent accommodation does not necessarily mean that they are no longer in need of support.
 Just because someone has a roof and a television it does not mean that the underlying problems, which caused them to become homeless, in the first place have been resolved.
 The Visits Project aims to address this issue by offering long-term support to former Simon Community residents who have moved into their own accommodation.
 We offer support in myriad ways, typically this involves: